alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 For tabular data, this might include information on how the data points were collected and what units were used.
 For coded data, it would include the code book.
-Such information also counts as *metadata for reuse*, the information that a resuer would need to extract new knowledge from the data, or combine it with other datasets.
+Such information also counts as *metadata for reuse*, the information that a reuser would need to extract new knowledge from the data, or combine it with other datasets.
 The most thorough (and useful) set of metadata to provide, though, is that which supports *reproducibility*.
 In an experimental context, this means the information needed to re-run the experiment so as to confirm the results.